Politics of France: Local government

 The conseil général is an institution created in 1790 by the French Revolution in each of the newly created departments (they were suppressed by the Vichy government from 1942 to 1944).
 A conseiller général (departmental councillor) must be at least 21 years old and either live or pay taxes in the locality they are elected from.
 (Sociologist Jean Viard noted [Le Monde, 22 Feb 2006] that half of all conseillers généraux were still fils de paysans, i.e. sons of peasants, suggesting France's deep rural roots).
 Though the central government can theoretically dissolve a conseil général (in case of a dysfunctional conseil), this has happened only once in the Fifth Republic.

 The conseil général discusses and passes laws on matters that concern the department; it is administratively responsible for departmental employees and land, manages subsidized housing, public transportation, and school subsidies, and contributes to public facilities.
 It is not allowed to express "political wishes."
 The conseil général meets at least three times a year and elects its president for a term of 3 years, who presides over its "permanent commission," usually consisting of 5-10 other departmental councillors elected from among their number.
 The conseil général has accrued new powers in the course of the political decentralization that has occurred past in France during the past thirty years.
 There are in all more than 4,000 conseillers généraux in France.

 Different levels of administration have different duties, and shared responsibility is common; for instance, in the field of education, communes run public elementary schools, while départements run public junior high schools and régions run public high schools, but only for the building and upkeep of buildings; curricula and teaching personnel are supplied by the national Ministry of Education.

-The 3 main cities, Paris, Lyon and Marseille have a special statute.
+The three main cities, Paris, Lyon and Marseille have a special statute.
 Paris is at the same time a commune and a département with an institution, the Conseil de Paris, that is elected at the same time as the other conseil municipaux, but that operates also as a conseil général.
-The 3 cities are also divided into arrondissement each having its conseil d'arrondissement and its mayor.
+The three cities are also divided into arrondissement each having its conseil d'arrondissement and mayor.

 French overseas possessions are divided into two groups: